-Every winter, our skin is severely challenged to maintain its elasticity, youthfulness and glow.
-Lucky for us, nature has a plan to deliver inner and outer skin support during the skin-harsh winter season – with none other than its harvest!
+Each winter, our skin is severely challenged to maintain its elasticity, youthfulness and glow.
+Lucky for us, nature has a plan to deliver inner and outer skin protection during the skin-harsh winter season, with none other than its harvest!

 #1: Stress Mitigation